 Now that you’ve learned how flexible these phone systems are, let’s move on to reviewing the top PBX providers that we recommend for businesses of all sizes.

-Nextiva’s mobile app allows users to access a business line on their personal cell phone.
+Nextiva’s virtual phone system allows users to access a business line on their personal cell phone.
 This is extraordinarily convenient, as it reduces the need for additional devices:

 They offer the following features:

 - VoIP phone system that’s entirely cloud-based

 - 99.999% uptime, with “military-grade” data centers that offer both reliability and security with TLS and SRTP encryption